guimorg/guimorg.github.io/_posts/2021-03-26-data-bytes-concept-drift-en.md

 ![image-20210331121613093](/images/data-bytes/concept-drift/change-over-time.png){: .align-center}

-Here we can see different patterns of change, some cases are easier to detect (sudden/abrupt or gradual) changes, other are more difficult (incremental), or some of them may be related to 'seasonal' behaviours (reocurring concepts), and some of them are not actually drifts (like outliers or anomalies).
+Here we can see different patterns of change, some cases are easier to detect (sudden/abrupt or gradual) changes, other are more difficult (incremental), or some of them may be related to 'seasonal' behaviours (reoccurring concepts), and some of them are not actually drifts (like outliers or anomalies).

 The real challenge here is **how to detect real concept drift from noise errors or anomalies**.